About Miles MacFarlane

 Miles MacFarlaneI have always known I would be a teacher, though I wasn't always on that path, particularly in my own junior high and high school years.
 I do remember times as far back as grade 3 when I thought, "If I were the teacher, I'd do that differently."

 After several years at the University of Manitoba for a BA (English / Religion) and Memorial University of Newfoundland for the BEd (Secondary English), I turned down jobs in southern Manitoba to teach in the remote North, an isolated fly-in First Nations reserve.
 I lived there for 5 years and was vice principal prior to taking a three-year secondment as Coordinator of Education Technology for 35 remote schools.
-During that period, I was working on a Master of Arts in Education and Human Development with a Concentration in Education Technology Leadership from George Washington University.
+I earned a Master of Arts in Education and Human Development with a Concentration in Education Technology Leadership from George Washington University and a Professional Master of Education from Queen's University which included a Graduate Diploma in Professional Inquiry.

 TECHNOLOGY